phptailors/libraries/docs/sphinx/packages/injector-library/intro.rst

 Introduction
 ============

-According to its definition, `Dependency Injection`_ is a design pattern in which an object or function receives other objects of functions that it depends on.
+According to wiki definition, `Dependency Injection`_ is a design pattern in which an object or function receives other objects of functions that it depends on.
 As a form of inversion of control, dependency injection aims to separate the concerns of constructing objects and using them, leading to